stella3d/Resolink/README.md

 This relies on having an OSC output setup for the BPM in Resolume, as shown below.

 ![Resolume BPM output](https://raw.githubusercontent.com/stella3d/resolink-doc-img/master/Resolume_BPM_Output.PNG)

+### Wildcard Routing

+Resolume lets you setup shortcuts that fire for any layer or clip via [wildcards](https://resolume.com/support/en/osc#wildcards) `/*/` in the OSC address.

+Resolink supports these wildcards via pattern matching.

 ### Options